neomoha/music-autotagging-msordo/README.md

 Dependencies
 ------

-The two main dependencies of this code are (Essentia)[http://essentia.upf.edu/] and (Gaia)[https://github.com/MTG/gaia], two libraries developed at the (Music Technology Group)[http://mtg.upf.edu/] of the (Universitat Pompeu Fabra)[http://www.upf.edu/en/].
+The two main dependencies of this code are [Essentia](http://essentia.upf.edu/) and [Gaia](https://github.com/MTG/gaia), two libraries developed at the [Music Technology Group](http://mtg.upf.edu/) of the [Universitat Pompeu Fabra](http://www.upf.edu/en/).
 Please check their respective websites for more information.
 In a few words, this code uses Essentia to extract audio features for a collection of songs, and gaia to represent those audio features in a high dimensional space and perform operations such as dimension reduction, feature selection and similarity measurement.

 In my case, I follow this steps in a Linux Ubuntu distribution